 Time to Move On…

-UF has partnered with Storage on Demand which provides free boxes and other packing materials and schedules pick up and storage for students and return of your belongings.
+- UF has partnered with Storage on Demand, which provides free boxes and other packing materials, then schedules the pickup and storage for students as well as the return of their belongings.

-There are other companies that service UF including DormRoommovers.
-They too will drop off boxes, pick them up and store them and then redeliver in the fall.
+- There are other companies that similarly service UF, including DormRoommovers.
+They too will drop off boxes, pick them up and store them, then redeliver in the fall.

 - Another option is CollegeBoxes.
 CollegeBoxes charges for their supply kits or you may provide your own.
 You pack and label your belongings for either storage or shipping, they then pick it up for free from UF at a specified date and time.
 It’s the same process in reverse for the delivery; there is a single, specified day for free return delivery to your dorm room.